-Beginning in 2005, extending through 2008 performance, the named executive officers were eligible for equity grants in the amounts set forth in the following table:
+For 2009 performance, the executive officers were eligible for equity grants in the amounts set forth in the following table:

-Rating Buil ding Str ong Leading Leading and Exemplary Restricted Stock Stock Options Restricted Stock Stock Options Restricted Stock Stock Options Restricted Stock Stock Options Chief Executive Officer 22,027 165,200 31,467 236,000 39,334 295,000 47,201 354,000 Executive Vice President 6,767 50,750 9,667 72,500 12,084 90,625 14,501 108,750 Senior Vice President and Member of Executive Team 5,693 42,700 8,133 61,000 10,166 76,250 12,200 91,500
+Rating Build ing Strong Leadi Leading Exemplary Restricted Stock Stock Options Restricted Stock Stock Options Restricted Stock Stock Options Restricted Stock Stock Options Chief Executive Officer 22,027 165,200 31,467 236,000 39,334 295,000 47,201 354,000 Executive Vice President 6,767 50,750 9,667 72,500 12,084 90,625 14,501 108,750 Senior Vice President and Member of Executive Team 5,693 42,700 8,133 61,000 10,166 76,250 12,200 91,500

-In each year beginning in 2003, our board of directors has, at its regularly scheduled summer meeting, awarded a mid-year stock option grant.
+In each year beginning in 2003, our board of directors at its regularly scheduled summer meeting has awarded a mid-year stock option grant.
 Ordinarily, our board grants stock options to all eligible employees, including the named executive officers, in an amount that is 50% of the number of shares for which the employee would be eligible assuming a "strong" performance.
 This grant is considered part of the annual equity award related to performance in that year.
-Upon completion of the individual's annual performance evaluation early in the following year each employee typically receive a second option award.
-At that time, we determine the aggregate number of shares to be awarded for the entire year on the basis of the table above, and award the balance after subtracting the amount granted in the mid-summer award.
-The restricted stock award portion of annual equity compensation, as adjusted on the basis of the executive officer's individual performance rating, is made to each executive officer in a single grant in conjunction with the annual year-end review process.
+Upon completion of the individual's annual performance evaluation early in the following year each employee typically receives a second option award.
+At that time, we determine the aggregate number of shares to be awarded for the entire year on the basis of the table above, and award the balance after adjusting on the basis of the executive officer's individual performance rating and subtracting the amount granted in the mid-year award.

-2008 Compensation Decisions for Performance-Based Elements.
+2009 Compensation Decisions for Performance-Based Elements.

-Company Rating-Our board of directors evaluated overall 2008 performance against four high-level goals:
+Company Rating-Our board of directors evaluated overall 2009 company performance against four goals that it established early in 2009: